kianheus/PDM_Project_Group_28/README.md

 python RRTMain.py
 ```

+Warning: the program can be slow when running the simulation from the integrated graphics card.
+Be sure to run the program on the dedicated card.

 ## Modified packages

 The following package is used to get a MJCF file of a RC car: https://github.com/prl-mushr/mushr_mujoco_ros